Police killed student outside Wisconsin school after reports of someone with a weapon, official says

 One middle schooler said his class was in the school gym practicing in-line skating when they heard gunshots.

-Max Kelly, 12, said his teacher told the class to get out of the school.
+Max Kelly, 12, said his teacher told the class to flee.
 He said they skated to a street, ditched their in-line skates and ran to a nearby convenience store and gas station and hid in a bathroom.

-Kelly was reunited with his parents and sat on a hillside with them early Wednesday afternoon waiting for his younger siblings to be released from their own schools.
-He still wore socks, his shoes left behind.
+Kelly, shoeless, was reunited with his parents and sat on a hillside with them early Wednesday afternoon waiting for his younger siblings to be released from their own schools.

 “I don’t think anywhere is safe anymore,” said his mother, 32-year-old Alison Kelly.

-Police in Mount Horeb said they could not provide information in the hours after the incident.
-The Dane County Sheriff's office directed reporters to a staging area but had not provided updates hours after the school district first alerted families about the incident.
+Police in Mount Horeb said they could not provide information in the immediate hours afterward.
+The Dane County Sheriff's office directed reporters to a staging area but also provided no updates.

-The district had begun releasing some students of other schools by early afternoon and anxious parents gathered at a bus depot waiting for their kids.
+Anxious parents spent hours thronging a bus depot waiting for their kids.
+Kaul said law enforcement had been concerned about the possiblity of a continuing threat though he didn't provide more details.
+He said investigators sought to interview students as they were reunited with parents.

-Shannon Hurd, 44, and her former husband, Nathian Hurd, 39, sat in a car waiting for their 13-year-old son, Noah, who was still in the locked-down middle school.
+Shannon Hurd, 44, and her former husband, Nathian Hurd, 39, sat waiting for their 13-year-old son, Noah, who was still in the locked-down school.

-Shannon Hurd said she first heard what happened via a text from Noah saying he loved her.
-She said she nearly fell down the stairs at her work as she ran to get to the school.
+Shannon Hurd said Noah texted her saying he loved her and she nearly fell down the stairs at her work as she rushed to the school.

 “I just want my kid,” she said.
 “They’re supposed to be safe at school.”

-Stacy Smith, 42, was at the bank Wednesday when she saw police cars rush by and soon got a school district text warning of an active shooter.
+Stacy Smith, 42, was at the bank Wednesday when she saw police cars rush by and got a text warning of an active shooter.

-She initially could not reach her two children — junior Abbi and seventh-grader Cole.
-Finally, she reached Abbi by phone but the girl whispered that she was hiding in a closet and couldn’t talk.
-She eventually connected with both children and learned they were OK.
+She initially couldn't reach her two children — junior Abbi and seventh-grader Cole.
+Finally, she reached Abbi by phone but the girl whispered she was hiding in a closet and couldn’t talk.
+She eventually connected with both and learned they were OK.

 “Not here,” she said in disbelief.
 “You hear about this everywhere else but not here.”